gracequantum/MPS2/README.md

 - High-performance MPS algorithms implementation based on the power of [GraceQ/tensor](https://github.com/gracequantum/tensor).
 - Perform MPS optimization on kinds of HPC hardware architectures which also bases on the GraceQ/tensor project.
 - Flexible API design to cope with complex research tasks.
-We do not offer something like $t$-$J$ model, but you can define it in 5 minutes.
+We do not offer something like t-J model, but you can define it in 5 minutes.

 ## Installation